S-duality wall of SQCD from Toda braiding: Braiding matrices

 \subsection{Braiding a symmetric degenerate}

 We now generalize the discussion above to a degenerate vertex operator~$\widehat{V}_{-Kbh_1}$ labelled by the $K$-th symmetric representation $\repr(Kh_1)$ of~$A_{\NToda-1}$.
 Namely we consider its four-point function with two generic operators $\widehat{V}_{\alpha_{\infty}}$ and~$\widehat{V}_{\alpha_{0}}$ and one semi-degenerate~$\widehat{V}_{(\varkappa+Kb)h_1}$, including a shift by~$Kb$ for later convenience.
-Contrarily to the braiding for $K=1$ determined in the previous section, the braiding found here is mostly meant to motivate the generalization to continuous values of~$K$ in \autoref{sec:kernel}.
-The braiding~\eqref{matrices-sym-B} we find is new.
+The braiding~\eqref{matrices-sym-expr} we find is new.
+Contrarily to the $K=1$ case of the previous section which we reuse throughout the paper, the $K>1$ case is only used to find the correct generalization to continuous values of~$K$ in \autoref{sec:kernel}.